lifaon74/observables/README.md

   }
 }
 ```
-**INFO**: Do not use this code as it doesnt self activate/deactivate !
+**INFO**: Do not use this code as it doesn't self activate/deactivate !
 For this, use Pipes.

 #### Pipe